Ordinary Time: January 14th

 Old Calendar: St. Hilary, bishop and doctor; St. Felix of Nola, priest and martyr

-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Felix who lived in the third century.
+According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Felix who lived in the third century.
 He was a priest and suffered greatly in the Decian persecution.
 The tomb of St. Felix at Nola, a small town in the south of Italy, was a much frequented place of pilgrimage in Christian antiquity, and in the Middle Ages veneration of him spread throughout the west.
-Along with St. Hilary his feast is celebrated today on the Tridentine Calendar.
-According to the Ordinary Rite St. Hilary's feast is now celebrated on January 13.
+Along with St. Hilary his feast is celebrated today on the Extraordinary Form Calendar.
+St. Hilary's feast is now celebrated on January 13 in the Ordinary Form.

 In one of the early persecutions the priest Felix was first tortured on the rack, then thrown into a dungeon.
 While lying chained on broken glass, an angel appeared, loosed his bonds, and led him out to freedom.
 Later, when the persecution had subsided, he converted many to the Christian faith by his preaching and holy example.
 However, when he resumed his denunciation of pagan gods and false worship, he was again singled out for arrest and torture; this time he escaped by hiding in a secret recess between two adjacent walls.
 No sooner had he disappeared into the nook than a thick veil of cobwebs formed over the entrance so that no one suspected he was there.
 Three months later he died in peace (260), and is therefore a martyr only in the wider sense of the word.